 Provision for income taxes decreased from \$10.4 million for the year ended December 31, 2009 to \$5.7 million for the year ended December 31, 2010.
 During the year ended December 31, 2010 the Company recognized \$9.7 million in unrecognized tax benefits for uncertain tax positions, arising from both the settlement of positions with the relevant tax authorities and the expiration of the relevant statute of limitations in certain jurisdictions, thereby allowing for the recognition of these benefits during the current year.
 During the year ended December 31, 2009 corporation tax refunds related to research and development tax credits were received by the Company in certain European Union jurisdictions.
 The Company recognized a net benefit of \$10.6 million in its provision for income taxes for the year ended December 31, 2009 for research and development tax credits related to prior years but received during 2009.

 The Company's effective tax rate for the year ended December 31, 2010 was 6.1% compared with 9.9% for the year ended December 31, 2009.
-Excluding the impact of the release of uncertain tax provisions during the year ended December 31, 2010 and the impact of research and development tax credits received and development tax credits received to an effective tax rate of 20.0% for the year ended December 31, 2009.
+Excluding the impact of the release of uncertain tax provisions during the year ended December 31, 2010 and the impact of research and development tax credits recognized during the year ended December 31, 2009, the Company would have had an effective tax rate of 17.0% for the year ended December 31, 2010, compared to an effective tax rate of 20.0% for the year ended December 31, 2009.